-Iowa Public Radio: A Rare Writing Project from the Artists Known as Grin City — As part of a 2015 public art project for public libraries, I created site-specific poems based on my interviews with library staff and patrons.
-These poems were installed in vinyl on library windows and my poem at the Marshalltown Library was translated into Spanish and Myanmar to reach diverse communities.
+“A Rare Writing Project from the Artists Known as Grin City” on Iowa Public Radio.
+In 2015, I created site-specific poems based on interviews with library staff & patrons.
+My poems were installed in vinyl on library windows — and my poem at the Marshalltown Library was translated into Spanish and Myanmar to reach diverse communities.

 “The poems are largely lyrical and focused on moments of poetic transformation — where mundane or extraordinary things take on the special quality of language…”: Purvi Shah’s Terrain Tracks